Hybrid Task and Motion Planning with Reactive Collision Handling for Multi-Robot Disassembly of Complex Products: Application to EV Batteries: Experimental Study

 Three case studies were conducted to evaluate the proposed multi-robot Task and Motion Planning (TAMP) framework.
 These are referred to as \textit{Case Study I}, \textit{Case Study II}, and \textit{Case Study III}. \textit{Case Study I} investigates robot-to-robot interactions, focusing on potential collisions and the robots’ ability to replan trajectories while executing tasks in a shared workspace. \textit{Case Study II} evaluates robot performance in the presence of both static and dynamic obstacles.
 Finally, \textit{Case Study III} integrates both aspects into a real-world application: EV battery disassembly, analysing coordination, and executing paths.
 Collectively, these case studies validate the robustness of the proposed approach under diverse operational conditions.

-\textbf{System Calibration:} All experiments were carried out using two UR10e cobots from Universal Robots, calibrated to a fixed world frame.
-Each robot was equipped with an Eye-in-Hand Intel RealSense camera, and an additional Eye-to-Hand camera was fixed in the workspace and calibrated with respect to the world frame.
-The robots were fitted with distinct end-effector tools (Robot~1: 3-fingered gripper; Robot~2: vacuum gripper) as shown in Fig.~\ref{case_study_3}.
-Tool calibration was performed relative to each robot flange.
-Calibration plays a central role in our framework, which relies on a Digital Twin model with continuous Sim-to-Real and Real-to-Sim synchronisation.
-This high-fidelity virtual representation ensures consistent execution across simulation and real-world domains.
-Specifically, Sim-to-Real integration enables trajectories generated in simulation (Fig.~\ref{fig:TAMP_overview}) to be directly executed on hardware, while Real-to-Sim integration ensures that sensor data and execution feedback continuously refine the simulation model.
+\textbf{System Calibration:} All experiments were carried out using two UR10e cobots calibrated to a fixed world frame.
+Each robot was equipped with an eye-in-hand Intel RealSense camera, and an additional eye-to-hand camera was fixed in the workspace.
+The robots used distinct end-effector tools (Robot~1: 3-fingered gripper; Robot~2: vacuum gripper) as shown in Fig.~\ref{case_study_3}.
+The framework relies on a digital twin with continuous sim-to-real and real-to-sim synchronisation so that planned trajectories can be executed on hardware while sensor feedback updates the scene model.